SoaringMoon/WaifuNetwork/Archive/Threads/Robowaifus in media.md

 I have a bad feeling it is indeed another propaganda piece, but the current story is heading is a somewhat mysterious direction.

 Spoiler/Summary of what's the story so far...
-[spoiler]The robot MC is basically the "first of it's kind" which seems to imply the first "sentient" bot.
+%%The robot MC is basically the "first of it's kind" which seems to imply the first "sentient" bot.
 Robots in the future are killing all humans.
 Some scientist from the future sends back an AI program to convince the MC to basically be anti-robot, and destroy certain problems that are pro-bot or bot-caused.
 The AI sent back in time, while lively, does not appear to be sentient and very intent on completing it's mission.
-The MC though, the female bot, is basically questioning everything, and is very much made out to be sentient (yet, still relatively obedient).[/spoiler]
+The MC though, the female bot, is basically questioning everything, and is very much made out to be sentient (yet, still relatively obedient).%%

-[spoiler]While the propaganda is noticeable to the "redpilled", it will go unnoticed by the untrained eye.
+%%While the propaganda is noticeable to the "redpilled", it will go unnoticed by the untrained eye.
 Still, it's somewhat thrown me off, as there's too many different things happening so far.
 There's a certain group of men that are labeled as literal terrorists for being anti bot rights.
 There is also a certain group of bots that are literally sentient genocidal bots that fit the common western fearmongering trope.
 Then there's MC that comes off like a emotionless bot, but shows more "life" than the "lively" AI from the future.
-Then there's the AI (I guess this is the other "MC"), that comes off as the lively but heartless "man".[/spoiler]
+Then there's the AI (I guess this is the other "MC"), that comes off as the lively but heartless "man".%%

-[spoiler]The next episode preview alludes that anti-bot humans are behind this rampage.
+%%The next episode preview alludes that anti-bot humans are behind this rampage.
-Which I believe is one of the fears we have now, that feminist groups (the anime portrays this as men though) will hack/modify the bots to go on a rampage.[/spoiler]
+Which I believe is one of the fears we have now, that feminist groups (the anime portrays this as men though) will hack/modify the bots to go on a rampage.%%

 Again, no idea where this story is going, but if it ends up good, I'd feel bad if you miss it.
 If the ending is very upsetting and very anti-bots, I'll be sure to let y'all know as well...